BenjaminSchaar/barlow_track/barlow_track/barlow_project_template/README.md

 1. resnet50.pth - the final trained weights (this will be used when tracking)
 2. args.pickle  - the hyperparameters for training; also needed for reading the network

+## Zimmer lab specifics

 If you are in the zimmer lab, you can add your trained network folder here:

-'/lisc/scratch/neurobiology/zimmer/wbfm/TrainedBarlow'
+'/lisc/data/scratch/neurobiology/zimmer/wbfm/TrainedBarlow'

-## Optional: training multiple networks with hyperparameter search
+### Alternate training: multiple networks with hyperparameter search

 From the barlow_project_template folder, make a parent folder with the hyperparameter_search_template.yaml file, and modify it to set which parameters to vary.
 Optionally, set alternative defaults by also including a train_config.yaml file (this is required if you want to use wandb).
 Then run:

 ```
-conda activate wbfm
+conda activate MY_ENV
 cd /path/to/this/repo
 python barlow_track/scripts/optimize_hyperparameters.py -p /path/to/hyperparameter_search_template.yaml
 ```

-By default this runs on the cluster, thus you may want to run it in a tmux session.
+By default this runs on a cluster, thus you may want to run it in a tmux session.
-The python script will submit batch jobs (up to 100 total), and search through parameters to find the best loss.
+The python script will submit batch jobs (default: 30), and search through parameters to find the best loss.

 This will create a series of nested folders in the parent folder, which are all copies of this single-project folder.
 They are named trial_N, with the actually used hyperparameters saved in their individual train_config.yaml files.